NOAA-GFDL/fre-cli/docs/usage/yaml_framework.rst

-In order to utilize FRE 2025.01 tools, a distrubuted YAML structure is required.
+In order to utilize these FRE tools, a distrubuted YAML structure is required.
 This framework includes a main model yaml, a compile yaml, a platforms yaml, and post-processing yamls.
 Throughout the compilation and post-processing steps, combined yamls that will be parsed for information are created.
 Yamls follow a dictionary-like structure with ``[key]: [value]`` fields.

 Yaml Formatting
 ----------